Note: My current comments are included below in [ Brackets ] so you can see my latest thoughts, given how this entire conversation evolved.

 I think it will become increasingly difficult, and at some point impractical, to keep up with all the format changes.

-But, what is universally beneficial and timeless is learning how to think critical in a particular kind of way.
+But, what is universally beneficial and timeless is learning how to think critically in a particular kind of way.

 My intention in LOMS was to teach this style of critical thinking through various examples of it being done poorly vs. well.